1. William and Mary's early life

 William III remains most noted for having fought France, the dominant power in Europe.

 For over thirty years, including The Nine Years War from 1688 to 1697, he and a coalition comprised of the Holy Roman Empire, Dutch Republic, Spain, England, and Savoy held back the tide of French domination.

 Mary II made it possible for her Dutch husband to become co-ruler of England after he overthrew James’s government.
 She rejected proposals that she become sole ruler to the exclusion of her husband.

-In addition to popularizing blue and white porcelain, influencing landscape gardening, a charter was signed on February 8, 1693 for a college in the Virginia Colony in America which, today, is The College of William and Mary in Williamsburg, Virginia.
+In addition to popularising blue and white porcelain, and influencing landscape gardening, a charter was signed on February 8, 1693 for the establishment of a college in the Virginia Colony in America which, today, is The College of William and Mary in Williamsburg, Virginia.